Emotional contagion: Explicit

 Aside from the automatic infection of feelings described above, there are also times when others' emotions are being manipulated by a person or a group in order to achieve something.
 This can be a result of intentional affective influence by a leader or team member.
 Suppose this person wants to convince the others of something, he may do so by sweeping them up in his enthusiasm.
 In such a case, his positive emotions are an act with the purpose of "contaminating" the others' feelings.
 A different kind of intentional mood contagion would be, for instance, giving the group a reward or treat, in order to alleviate their feelings.

 The discipline of organizational psychology researches aspects of emotional labor.
 This includes the need to manage emotions so that they are consistent with organizational or occupational display rules, regardless of whether they are discrepant with internal feelings.
 In regard to emotional contagion, in work settings that require a certain display of emotions, one finds oneself obligated to display, and consequently feel, these emotions.
 If superficial acting develops into deep acting, emotional contagion is the byproduct of intentional affective impression management.

 In workplaces and organizations

 Intra-group

-Many organizations and workplaces encourage team-work.
-Studies conducted by organizational psychologists highlight the benefits of work-teams.
+Many organizations and workplaces encourage teamwork.
+Studies conducted by organizational psychologists highlight the benefits of work teams.
 Emotions come into play and a group emotion is formed.

 The group's emotional state influences factors such as cohesiveness, morale, rapport, and the team's performance.
 For this reason, organizations need to take into account the factors that shape the emotional state of the work-teams, in order to harness the beneficial sides and avoid the detrimental sides of the group's emotion.
 Managers and team leaders should be cautious with their behavior, since their emotional influence is greater than that of a "regular" team member: leaders are more emotionally "contagious" than others.